Leix8/Koala-36M/README.md

 ## License

+See [license](https://github.com/KwaiVGI/Koala-36M/blob/main/LICENSE).
 The video samples are collected from a publicly available dataset.
 Users must follow [the related license](https://raw.githubusercontent.com/microsoft/XPretrain/main/hd-vila-100m/LICENSE) to use these video samples.

 ## Citation